kodhiline/lecture-notes/content/notes/bi6094/pm-sars-cov-2-jakarta.md

 + `18-oct-2023` Transfer pending, to Heliyon offer.
 + `17-oct-2023` Email notification about submission co-authorship.
 + `16-oct-2023` Initial submission to [Environmental Research](https://www.sciencedirect.com/journal/environmental-research).
++ `20-sep-2023` An offline meeting for discussing the results.
++ `30-mar-2023` Cancel an offline meeating due to some deadlines.